CSEN-174-W25/csen-174-the-four-musketeers/README.md

-# The Four Musketeers: All in One Study Tools for Students
+# The Four Musketeers: Study Buddy (All in One Study Tools for Students)

 **Developed by:**
 Muti Shuman, Tro Hovasapian, Arman Miri, Daniel Kazarian